Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-sign-in-instructions.md

    ![The Select Subscriptions dialog box][I05]

-## Sign in to your Azure account using service principal
+## Sign in to your Azure account by Service Principal

 This section walks you through creating a credentials file that contains your service principal data.
 After you have completed this process, IntelliJ uses the credentials file to automatically sign you in to Azure when open your project.